-Modulo some issues like variable sharing, there is thus a duality in programming style between explicitly encoding data as terms or encoding data implicitly as tuples in dynamic predicates.
-However, although both alternatives have some declarative flavor, it is also frequent to find code where, for performance reasons, the data is represented in the end in a quite unnatural way.
-E.g., the set $\{1,2,3,\ldots,n\}$ can be represented naturally as the term $[1,2,3,\ldots,n]$ (equivalent to a linked list).
+Modulo some issues like variable sharing, there is thus a duality in programming style between explicitly encoding data as terms or encoding data implicitly as tuples in dynamic predicates, in order to exploit the built-in indexing provided by this representation.
+For example, the set $\{1, 2, 3, ..., n\}$ is represented naturally as the term [1, 2, 3, ..., n] (equivalent to a linked list).
 However, depending on the lifetime and operations to be performed on the data, binary trees, some other map-like structure, or dynamic predicates may be preferable.
-These changes in representation often propagate through the whole program.
+Which representation is most efficient or convenient is very application-dependent and it would be desirable to be able to explore the relative merits of the alternative representations with minimal changes in the program.
+Unfortunately, in practice such changes in representation typically mean significant modifications, which propagate throughout the whole program.
+Even worse, it is also frequent to find code where, after changes motivated by such performance considerations, the data is represented in the end in a quite unnatural way.

 The goal of this paper is to study the merits of term indexing during term creation rather than at clause selection time.
 We exploit the fact that data has frequently a fixed skeleton structure, and introduce a mapping in order to index and share that part.
-This mapping is derived from program declarations specifying term encoding (called rtypes, for representation types) and annotations defining the program points where pre-indexing of terms is performed.
+This mapping is derived from program declarations specifying term encoding (called rtypes, for representation types) and annotations defining the program points where pre-indexing of terms is to be performed.
 This is done on top of structure copying, so that no large changes are required in a typical Prolog runtime system.
 Moreover, the approach does not require large changes in program structure, which makes rtypes easily interchangeable.

-We have implemented a prototype as a Ciao package that deals with rtype declarations as well as with some additional syntactic sugar that we provide for marking pre-indexing points.
-We leave as future work the automatic selection of encoding decisions based on profiling and more detailed cost models.
+We have implemented a prototype as a Ciao [4] package that deals with rtype declarations as well as with some additional syntactic sugar that we provide for marking pre-indexing points.